libcpr/cpr/README.md

 And here's [less functional, more complicated code, without cpr](https://gist.github.com/whoshuu/2dc858b8730079602044).

+### Requirements

+The only explicit requirement is a C++11 compatible compiler such as clang or gcc.
+The minimum required version of gcc is unknown, so if anyone has trouble building this library with a specific version of gcc, do let me know.

 ### Install

 The easiest way to install is to use cmake: